marcelomaidden/ruby-capstone-bot/README.md

 ### Google Api Client

-  - Configure Google API following instructions [here](https://developers.google.com/calendar/quickstart/ruby)
+  - Turn on the Google Calendar API [here](https://developers.google.com/calendar/quickstart/ruby)

   After that, place credentials.json and token.yaml files on the root directory from the project